FH-Potsdam/spark-workshops/README.md

 ###claim Core & first Blink

 1. We have 8 cores in the lab.
-So we asume that on the sparkcore is something  (maybe some code leftovers from another sutdent or he is out of the box) but we don't know what the state is.
+So we asume that on the sparkcore is something  (maybe some code leftovers from another students or he is out of the box) but we don't know what the state is.
+If you run into the message that the core is claimed by someone else please give me a heads up.
+The person who had the core before needs to unclaim it.
 2. Unbox the core and plug it into your computer with a micro usb cabel.
 One o the cores needs to have its antenna connected. (it is the white one.)
 3. Put your core into listenning mode by pressing the mode button for 3 seconds.
 If this does not work try the [factory reset](http://docs.spark.io/connect/#appendix-factory-reset)
 4. Setup your core with wifi credentials and so on.
 Run `spark setup` in the terminal and follow the instructions.
 Have your wifi credentials with you.
 If you run into problems try using the [USB connection version](http://docs.spark.io/connect/#connecting-your-core-connect-over-usb)